The Youth and Community Development Degree develops your knowledge, skills and experience to support and empower young people.

-The first year explores the history and development of youth and community work and in a range of youth service settings.
+The first year explores the history and development of youth and community work, explores self, groups and learning and develops your social science understanding.

 The second year enhances your understanding of youth and community work, oppression, society and social policy; promoting a greater understanding of inter-agency work, community development and management.